jeffhain/jadecy/README.md

 # Miscellaneous

-- Handles class files of major version <= 52 (Java 8), and does best effort if major version is higher.
+- Handles class files of major version <= 64 (Java 20), and does best effort if major version is higher.
-  Could compute dependencies out of JDK 9 ea build 95 class files.

 - Cannot parse .jimage files, which would require dependency to jrt-fs.jar, which itself requires Java 8, and is not trivial to use